ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 - Create custom `retrofit2.Converter.Factory`

 ^
-- You can create custom converter factories using retrofit2 converter factory
+- You can create custom converter factories
-- For use with serialisation that may not have a retrofit2 converter
+- For use with custom serialisation methods
+- If you have legacy code or manual json converters
+- Any questions on this directed as @alosdev

 ---